silverstripe/silverstripe-omnipay/README.md

 ## Requirements

  * [silverstripe framework](https://github.com/silverstripe/silverstripe-framework) 3.1+
- * [omnipay](https://github.com/omnipay/common) 2.4 + it's dependencies - which include guzzle and some symphony libraries.
+ * [omnipay](https://github.com/omnipay/common) 2.4 + its dependencies - which include guzzle and some symphony libraries.

 ## Features

- * Gateway configuration via yaml config.
+ * Gateway configuration via YAML config.
  * Payment / transaction model handling.
  * Detailed + structured logging in the database.
  * Provide visitors with one, or many gateways to choose from.